 If you don’t, you should apply through NBME on NLES (NBME Licensing Examination Services).

 However, if you study abroad, you should use ECFMG on IWA (Interactive Web Applications).

 To know more, you can check out the official USMLE website here.

 When should you start preparing for USMLE?

-If you are an American or Canadian student, then we recommend you start studying in January of your second year.
-This way you will start refreshing your knowledge and it will be fresh in your mind before you take the test.
-You will have approximately 3 months for studying, which should be enough for you to get high scores.
+If you are an American or Canadian student, we recommend you start studying in January of your second year.
+This way, you will start refreshing your knowledge, which will be fresh in your mind before you take the test.
+You will have approximately 3 months to study, which should be enough to get high scores.

-But if you are an international student, then we recommend you to do everything after your graduation.
+But if you are an international student, we recommend you do everything after graduation.

 If you want to learn how to study effectively, check out our article.
-It will help you motivate yourself and organise your studying routines so that your studying would be as efficient as possible.
+It will help you motivate yourself and organise your studying routines to be as efficient as possible.